stormdock/bitcore-notes/doc/bitcore-from-scratch.md

 ##### insight-api

-No changes needed for insight-api
+No changes needed for this repo.

 * bitcore-node
 * bitcore-lib
 * insight-api
-* insight-ui

-all get set up individually and then
+all get set up individually from instructions (see above)

-After modifying package.json in each of the above repos go to each of the above repos and run these 2 commands.
+Go to each of the above 3 repos and run these 2 commands.

 ```
 npm install